batok/cerbas/README.md

 To run cerbas install and ...

-run redis.
+run redis...
 ```
 $ redis-server
 ```

-install elixir 1.4 and ...
+Open other terminal window and install install elixir 1.4

+and ...

 clone this repo